augnustin/docker-local-tutorial/PITCHME.md

 `docker-compose` is a utility to store `docker` parameters in a separated file: `docker-compose.yml`.

-Eg. The above command docker equivalent would be
+Eg. Without it, the `docker-enter` command would look like:

 `docker run -it -p 5000:5000 -v /home/augustin/Workspace/docker-local-tutorial/tutorial:/app ubuntu:latest bash`